Feds execute search warrant on new NYPD commissioner just over a week after he was appointed - KESQ

 Donlon is a former FBI official

-Adams appointed Tom Donlon as interim NYPD commissioner on September 12 after addressing Caban’s resignation.
+Adams appointed Donlon as interim NYPD commissioner on September 12 after addressing Caban’s resignation.

 “A short time ago, I accepted the resignation of the NYPD Commissioner Edward Caban,” Adams said at a news conference last week, adding it “was the best decision at this time.”